Nebucatnetzer/borg-qt/README.md

     source venv/bin/activate

-Finally you can install the depencies.
+Finally you can install Borg-Qt and it's dependencies.

-    pip3 install -r requirements.txt
+    pip3 install -e .

 You're now all set to work on Borg-Qt.
 It's a good idea to run the tests before starting.
 You can do this with the following command from the root of the